How often and how far in advance, should I let people know about updates to my funding (even minor ones like changes in shortcode)?

 How does the student get a copy of their pay stub if they need to provide income verification?

 This depends on the student's funding source.
 If the student is a GSRA/GSI, they are being paid by HR payroll, and can access their pay stubs through Wolverine Access in the "Faculty & Staff"/"Employee Self-Service" section.
 For other types of awards and appointments, the student is being paid through Financial Aid, so there are no pay stubs available.
 However, they can print a summary of their payments by going to Wolverine Access, then "Student Business."
-From there, they should click "Financial Aid Information," select the year, and then click "Award Summary," which shows the total stipend amount.
-From there, the student can print the "Account Inquiry" page to see payments by month.
+From there, they should click "Financial Aid Information," select the year, then click "Account Inquiry" and "History."
+From there, the student can print the account history page - payments to the student are listed in the "refunds" column.

 How is the student taxed on their funding?

-What is an EBSA award and how do I qualify for it?
+What is the EBS Award and how do I qualify for it?

 The Excellence in Basic Science Award (EBSA) rewards each eligible doctoral student enrolled in a Medical School Basic Science graduate program.
 Eligibility is determined using the following criteria: